Droplet rebounds off a fluid bath at low Weber numbers: Problem formulation

 We assume that the radial coordinate that describes the shape of the drop $\xi'$ can be written in terms of a perturbation away from a spherical shape, $\xi'(\theta,t) = R_d + \zeta(\theta,t)$.
 We also adopt the hypothesis of small deformations, that is, terms of the order of $\zeta^2$ are neglected, and we assume $\partial_{\theta} \zeta \ll 1$.
 We can thus express the surface perturbation as

-where $P_l$ is the $l$-th order Legendre polynomial.
-These polynomials forms a complete set of orthogonal functions defined on the interval $[-1, 1]$.
+where $P_l$ is the $l$th-order Legendre polynomial.
+These polynomials form a complete set of orthogonal functions defined on the interval $[-1, 1]$.
 The assumptions of small deformations and fluid incompressibility imply that the term $l =0$ does not appear in equation (\ref{eqn:Legendre_decomposition_1}).
 The term $l=1$ is also absent from (\ref{eqn:Legendre_decomposition_1}) because the centre of mass is fixed at $z'=0$.